How to Talk About Cognitive Health Care With Patients

 Picking a Cognitive Health Care Solution

-The common theme when it comes to cognitive health care is ensuring doctors have access to solutions that allow them to not only measure cognitive function but track how it changes over time.
+The common theme when it comes to cognitive health care is ensuring doctors have access to solutions that allow them to not only test cognitive function but track how it changes over time.
 Patients are significantly more likely to complete a cognitive assessment on an engaging, self-guided, and telehealth-friendly platform.
 It’s even better if that solution produces results that are easy to understand.
 It makes conversations with patients, families, and other specialists to understand.

 Administering a Cognitive Assessment